Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Take screenshot/README.md

 ##How it works

-`AGSMapView` has a method called `exportImage:completion:` that provides an image depicting the current map display.
+`AGSMapView` has a method called `exportImage(completion:)` that provides an image depicting the current map display.